Kosev-Lex/Iterize/README.md

 ### Snapshots

 The left sidebar contains the code structure.
 Where checkboxes are ticked, those parts of the code are snapshotted in an open state — the full function is expanded.
 If unchecked, only the function heading is included.
 This allows a compressed overview of a module, or specific parts of it, without including the full source.
+You can snapshot important focal points, or just the overall skeleton of the code you are working on.

 ### API and Security Model